Michael-flynnobrien

 • ICSID (Washington, D.C.), AAA/ICDR (New York), LCIA (London), SCC (Stockholm/Paris), JAMS (San Francisco)

 SZ DJI Technology Co.
 Ltd., et al. v.
-Autel Robotics USA LLC, et al. Represented Autel Robotics in a patent infringement case (design and utility patents) in the District of Delaware related to the design, structure, and operation of consumer drones (or UAVs).
+Autel Robotics USA LLC, et al. (D. Del.)
+Represented manufacture of consumer drones in a patent infringement case brought by competitor DJI, the world’s largest supplier of consumer UAVs, related to the design and structure of Autel’s products.

 T-Mobile USA Inc. v.
 Huawei Device USA Inc., et al. Represented Huawei Technologies against allegations of trade secret misappropriation and breach of contract in the Western District of Washington (Seattle) related to a smartphone-testing robot (“Tappy”).
 At trial, convinced jury that T-Mobile’s trade secret allegations were meritless, or at least valueless, resulting in a jury verdict of zero damages for the trade secret claims.